Mercedes EQA review

 Pleasingly, the EQA feels like a proper Mercedes inside.
 Quality is very good and no matter which one you go for, each is loaded with equipment.
-The cabin offers the 'wow' factor we’ve come to expect from the brand, with a pair of 10.25-inch screens and smartphone connectivity standard across the range.
+The cabin offers the 'wow' factor we’ve come to expect from the brand, with nice metallic air vents and a pair of 10.25-inch screens and smartphone connectivity standard across the range.

 With only around half the power of rivals like the Volvo XC40 Recharge, you might expect the EQA's driving experience to be a little underwhelming.
-But while it’s definitely not the most exciting car in the world, it packs plenty of punch, with impressive straight-line performance.
+But while it’s definitely not the most exciting car in the world, it packs plenty of punch, with impressive straight-line performance and top speed.
 It’s perhaps a little safe and predictable rather than fun, but those trading up from a petrol SUV will feel right at home.

 Space and practicality is a bit of a mixed bag; the cabin is roomy but boot size is unfortunately on the small side, with little in the way of underfloor cable storage.
 That's a shame for something likely to be pressed into family transport duties, and knocks half a star off the EQA’s otherwise impressive score sheet.

-The EQA actually looks like incredible value for money in this segment, however, and makes the only-slightly-more spacious EQC – and many variants of the GLA – look eye-wateringly expensive.
+Overall, the EQA actually looks like good value for money in this segment, however, and makes the only-slightly-more spacious EQC – and many variants of the GLA – look eye-wateringly expensive.
 Despite being based on a combustion-engine platform, the EQA blends space with a smooth electric motor and predictable driving manners to make this one of the most convincing electric crossovers to date.
 For a more detailed look at the EQA, read on for the rest of our in-depth review...

 In This Review